Originally published in January 2018, updated May 2020.

-As the temperatures go up and down in Aberdeen, North Carolina, it’s not easy to keep your home feeling cozy and comfortable.
+As the temperatures go up and down in Aberdeen, North Carolina, it may not always be easy to keep your home feeling comfortable.
 Constantly adjusting the thermostat can waste a lot of energy, especially if you’re heating or cooling rooms that you don’t always use.
 With a zoned HVAC system, you can maintain comfort without spending too much on utilities.

 How Zoned HVAC Works

 There are two main types of zoned HVAC systems.
 The first is a ductless mini-split system that, as its name suggests, doesn’t use any ducts.
 The second option uses sensors located throughout the house to trigger ductwork dampers that direct air conditioned air to different rooms as needed.